Nilaycb/Multi-Label-Role-Classification-of-Named-Entities/README.md

 The methodology combines key components for effective multi-label classification:

-1. **Pretrained Model**: We use the **XLM-RoBERTa-base** model, a multilingual transformer with 278 million parameters, trained to handle various cross-lingual tasks.
+1. **Pretrained Model**: the **XLM-RoBERTa-base** model, a multilingual transformer with 278 million parameters, trained to handle various cross-lingual tasks is used.
 This model processes the input text and generates contextual embeddings for named entity classification.

 2. **Loss Function**: The **Adapted Focal Loss** is used to tackle the class imbalance problem.
 The Focal Loss applies a dynamic modulating factor to focus on hard-to-classify examples, which is particularly useful in tasks with imbalanced class distributions.